alexichow/BreakthroughAIPlayer/README.md

 1. Run 'Tournament.java' in the 'game' package
 2. Run 'AlphaBetaBreakthroughPlayer.java' in the 'breakthrough' package
-3. Run HumanBreakthroughPlayer.java' in the 'breakthrough package
+3. Run HumanBreakthroughPlayer.java' in the 'breakthrough' package

 A game will then start against our Alpha-Beta player.